 Some people make a distinction between linked data and linked open data (LOD).
 Linked data is what has been described so far in this guidebook.
 It is a process for making data and metadata available on the Web using RDF as the underlying data model and incorporating into it as many links (URIs) as possible.
-This process does not necessarily stipulate any intellectual property claims on the published data and metadata.
+This process does not necessarily stipulate any intellectual property claims on the published data and metadata, but linked data only works if it is made available with all copyright waived.
+This is often called the Creative Commons Zero (CCO) license.
 (Intellectual property claims can be explicitly stated through the use of VOID files -- sets of triples using the VOID ontology and published along side RDF files.)
 For the most part data and metadata accessible via linked data is assumed to free, as in gratis and without financial obligation.
 At the same time, consumers of linked data are expected to acknowledge the time and effort others have spent in the creation of the consumed data, and consumers are not expected to call the data their own.
 This is an unspoken courtesy.